Key guidelines for temperature qualification

 Can temperature qualification be done in real-time?

-When getting a Eupry Temperature Calibration the entire procedure is done using our WiFi data loggers.
-With these the data are transmitted real-time to our website, from where you can track every procedure and test conducted in each step of the qualification.
+With these, the data are transmitted in real-time to our website, from where you can track every procedure and test conducted in each step of the qualification.
 Thereby, you are given full transparency of the process and provided the ability to mitigate the risk of time loss, as deviations can be handled immediately, thus avoiding having to retest.